-• Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+♦ Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-• Contact with rotating parts can cause traumatic amputation or severe lacerations.
+◆ Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- Operate equipment with all guards in place. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-NEVER carry passengers.

-DO NOT operate the mower when children or others are in the area.
+- ◆ Do not operate the machine without guards, shields, and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers. - DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+The operator is responsible for safe operation on slopes.